 By Tambay A. Obenson | Shadow and Act May 16, 2013 at 3:17PM

-That was my response to a friend who wondered why I wasn't more upset and enraged over the dearth of black actors cast in Hollywood feature film projects, as well as the tiny percentage of *black films* backed by the studios, as we both looked over the lengthy list of new feature film projects announced in the last few days, as well as the onslaught of Cannes Film Festival updates, via sites like Deadline and The Hollywood Reporter.
+That was my response to a friend who wondered why I wasn't more upset and enraged over the dearth of black actors cast in Hollywood feature film projects, as well as the tiny percentage of *black films* backed by the studios, as we both looked over the lengthy list of new feature film projects announced in the last few weeks, as well as the onslaught of recent Cannes Film Festival updates, via other non-race-specific sites.

-"As someone who writes about this stuff, don't you get really annoyed... and depressed when you're going through these sites and it's nothing but whiteness and more whiteness everywhere, and maybe there's that one casting notice with a Samuel L. Jackson in a supporting role, or that new romantic comedy," was essentially his inquiry.
+"As someone who writes about this stuff, don't you get really annoyed... and depressed when you're going through these sites and it's nothing but whiteness, and more whiteness everywhere, with a few sprinkles of color scattered about," was essentially his inquiry.

 As much as the institution called Hollywood pats itself on the back for how liberal it thinks it is, is it really?

-Eventually, you have to realize that, the product of an industry that's run by white men primarily, will reflect its makeup (their POV) for the most part, especially when there's little desire to broaden their thinking, and take what would be described as risks, and, like most in industry, are almost entirely profit-motivated.
+Eventually, you have to realize that, the product of an entire industry that's run by white men primarily, will reflect its makeup (their POV) for the most part, especially when they haven't demonstrated much of a desire to broaden their horizons, and take what would be described as "risks," and, like most in industry, are almost entirely profit-motivated.

 You also realize how powerless you really are to challenge the status quo, especially as a single voice.
-Collective power is another thing entirely, however.
-But that's another conversation - one we've had once or twice in the past on this blog.
+Collective power is another thing entirely, however [see AFFRM's recent push].
+But that's another conversation - one we've had a number of times in the past on this blog.

-And I'd rather invest all that energy (as well money and time) into projects that I think fill the gaping hole Hollywood has long ignored, or has just pretended isn't there, or, frankly, just doesn't care about.
+And I'd rather invest all that energy (as well money and time) into projects and initiatives that I think fill the gaping hole Hollywood has long ignored, or has convinced itself doesn't exist, or, frankly, just doesn't care about.

-But whatever the reason is, I actually really don't care.
+But whatever the reason is, I actually really don't care anymore.
 It's pointless.
 The bottomline is that the results are evident, and have been for a long time, despite the tiny bursts of progress that have been made over the years.

 But, to my friend who inspired this post (thank you by the way), don't let any of what I've said stop YOU from raging though.